-One of the obvious differences between an NPI and a DEA number is the agency from which they are issued: the CMS for NPI, and the DEA for a DEA number.
+One of the obvious differences between an NPI and a DEA number is the agency from which they are issued: the CMS issues an NPI, and the DEA issues a DEA number.

-NPIs are significantly different from DEA numbers and do not act as a replacement.
-An NPI is an identifier for a provider performing any number of transactions beyond just prescribing controlled substances.
-So, while not all providers with an NPI will qualify for a DEA number, all providers with a DEA number will have an NPI.
+NPIs do not replace or substitute for DEA numbers.
+An NPI is an identifier for a provider performing any type of HIPAA transaction so while not all providers with an NPI will qualify for a DEA number, all providers with a DEA number will have an NPI.
 You can, however, look up your DEA number via your NPI and check its validity.

-When it comes to identifying fraud and abuse of controlled substances, Verisys’ data platform goes beyond binary results on search queries.
-Searches query a sophisticated data platform containing hundreds of millions of records dating back to the 1990s.
-This historical and real-time aggregated database matches records to existing data such as aliases, addresses, work history, license history and status, data from agencies such as NPI, DEA, OFAC, and thousands more primary sources nationwide in order to pull up a complete and longitudinal view of a provider or entity.
+When it comes to identifying fraudulent activity around and abuse of controlled substances, Verisys’ data platform goes beyond binary results from individual search queries.
+Verisys’ nearly 30-year-old database contains millions of provider records dating back to the 1990s.
+This historical and real-time aggregated database matches records to existing provider data such as aliases, addresses, work history, license history and status, data from agencies such as NPI, DEA, OFAC, and thousands of other primary sources nationwide to deliver a complete and longitudinal view of a provider or entity.

 Data is valuable, but if your organization doesn’t know how to aggregate or verify the data, you will be vulnerable to risk.
 Initial searches upon hire and continuous monitoring of current providers are both essential to prevent controlled substance fraud and abuse that could endanger patients.
 Contact Verisys to find out how to keep your organization safe in an increasingly data-centric environment.